-- 85. For the purpose of assessing the representativeness of the historical observation period used for the likely range of variability of one-year default rates under paragraph 83 of the EBA GL on PD and LGD, the following should be taken into account. - (a) Where the scarcity of internal exposures and/or defaults might unduly influence the variability of internally observed default rates (i.e. where the variability driven by statistical uncertainty is so high in comparison with the structural variability of default rates that it hampers any analysis of them), institutions should assess whether external or pooled default rate series can be used to identify the relevant historical observation period for the likely range of variability of one-year default rates.
+- paragraph 85(b) of the EBA Guidelines on PD and LGD, these adjustments should be based on (external) default rates, or if no appropriate default rates are available on other observed indicators relevant for the type of exposures considered. - 128.
+For the purpose of assessing the representativeness of the historical observation period used for the likely range of variability of one-year default rates under paragraph 83 of the EBA Guidelines on PD and LGD, the following should be taken into account. - (a) Where the scarcity of internal exposures and/or defaults might unduly influence the variability of internally observed default rates (i.e. where the variability driven by statistical uncertainty is so high in comparison with the structural variability of default rates that it hampers any analysis of them), institutions should assess whether external or pooled default rate series can be used to identify the relevant historical observation period for the likely range of variability of one-year default rates.
 The external or pooled default series used should be relevant for the specific portfolio at least in terms of geographical composition, sectoral distribution and other relevant risk drivers.
-When no relevant default rate series can be identified, the items described in paragraphs 83(b) and 83(c) of the EBA GL on PD and LGD should play a crucial role in the assessment. - (b) When taking into account the existence of one-year default rates relating to bad years as reflected in economic indicators that are relevant for the considered types of exposures within the historical observation period as referred to in paragraph 83(b) of the EBA GL on PD and LGD, institutions should ensure that such indicators are relevant for the portfolio at least in the terms of geographical composition, sectoral distribution and other risk drivers relevant to the portfolio. - 86.
-With respect to calibration to the LRA default rate, institutions should follow paragraphs 87 to 99 of the EBA GL on PD and LGD.
-If an institution chooses the approach referred to in paragraph 92(b) of the EBA GL on PD and LGD, it should perform additional tests as part of the development and ongoing monitoring of its models to ensure that the final (post-calibration) PDs reflect the LRA default rate of each grade.
-Specifically, institutions should ensure that there are no systematic deviations when comparing the estimated PDs with the LRA default rate of the grades, i.e. the direction of divergences across grades should be random.
+When no relevant default rate series can be identified, the items described in paragraphs 83(b) and 83(c) of the EBA Guidelines on PD and LGD should play a crucial role in the assessment. - (b) When taking into account the existence of one-year default rates relating to bad years as reflected in economic indicators that are relevant for the considered types of exposures within the historical observation period as referred to in paragraph 83(b) of the EBA Guidelines on PD and LGD, institutions should ensure that such indicators are relevant for the portfolio at least in the terms of geographical composition, sectoral distribution and other risk drivers relevant to the portfolio. - 129.
+With respect to calibration to the LRA default rate, institutions should follow paragraphs 87 to 99 of the EBA Guidelines on PD and LGD. - 130.
+For the purposes of complying with the provisions of paragraph 92 of the EBA Guidelines on PD and LGD, it is the ECB's understanding that all the following principles apply. - (a) Institutions should document the rationale of their adopted approach and provide evidence that, irrespective of whether the calibration considers (i) the LRA default rate at grade or pool level according to paragraph 92(a) of the EBA Guidelines on PD and LGD or (ii) the LRA default rate at calibration segment level according to paragraph 92(b) of the EBA Guidelines on PD and LGD, the PD estimates are adequate both at grade or pool level and at calibration segment level.
+In any case, all the requirements on risk differentiation referred to in the applicable regulation apply.
+The ECB's understanding of these requirements is set out in Section 5.1.2 of this chapter.
+In particular, it follows from the applicable rules that under no circumstances should an approach be adopted to